Merle Oberon: Hollywood and Sam Goldwyn

-According to Princess Merle, the biography written by Charles Higham with Roy Moseley, Oberon suffered damage to her complexion in 1940 from a combination of cosmetic poisoning and an allergic reaction to sulfa drugs.
+Oberon had darker skin, due to her Sri Lankan background.
+This was not too much a problem in black-and-white film, but she did not "test well" during colour film tests.
+According to Princess Merle, the biography written by Charles Higham with Roy Moseley, Oberon suffered damage to her complexion in 1940 from a combination of cosmetic poisoning and an allergic reaction to sulfa drugs in an attempt to lighten her skin.
 Alexander Korda sent her to a skin specialist in New York City, where she underwent several dermabrasion procedures.
 The results were only partially successful; her face had become noticeably pitted and indented unless concealed by makeup.